parsabsh/linux-notes/README.md

 sudo addgroup name
 ```

-In order to delete a group, we can use `delgroup` or `groupdel` commands.
+In order to delete a group, we can use the `delgroup` or `groupdel` commands.
 As always, see the help pages!

 ### Change User Properties